 (37) I tell Israelis: “Come let us make peace and distance ourselves from the threat of wars, whose fuel will be our babies and yours.”

 (Arafat’s speech to the U.N., 13.12.1988)

-תחום היעד – אש המלחמה בין הפלסטינים לישראלים מומשגת באמצעות תחום המקור: אש הגיהינום.
+The target domain—the flames of the war between the Israelis and the Palestinians—is conceptualized through the source domain of hellfire.

 Arafat warns against the outbreak of wars, because these wars would be fueled by Palestinian and Israeli babies.
-He compares the fires that these potential wars between Palestinians and Israelis to the fires of hell and appeals to Surah Al-Bakarah (2:24): “…fear the Fire fueled with people and stones, which is prepared for the disbelievers.”
-It is clear that Arafat means that the Israeli government is heretical, because the vicious and brutal policies it enacts against Palestinians characterizes the actions of infidels.
-The end of the verse clearly shows that Arafat is threatening the Israeli government and warning it of the Palestinian response, which will be as severe as the fires of hell, if it continues in its brutal policy against the Palestinian people.
+He compares the fires of these potential wars between Palestinians and Israelis to the fires of hell and appeals to Surah Al-Bakarah (2:24): “…fear the Fire fueled with people and stones, which is prepared for the disbelievers.”
+It is clear that Arafat means that the Israeli government is heretical, because the vicious and brutal policies it enacts against Palestinians is characteristic of the actions of infidels.
+The end of the Surah clearly shows that Arafat is threatening the Israeli government and warning it of the Palestinian response, which will be as severe as the fires of hell, if it continues with its brutal policy against the Palestinian people.

 4.2.8.3 Metaphors from the Old Testament

 Arafat takes his audience to the Old Testament story of Noah and the flood.
-In example (38), he compares the Palestinian people to the olive branch, because it is peace loving rather than war mongering.
+In example (38), he compares the Palestinian people to the olive branch, because they are peace-loving rather than war mongering.
 Furthermore, the peace between the Palestinian people and the Israeli government is likened to the olive branch.

 Examples